microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/How to use filtering.md

 2. If a resource type is listed in `type` while has no `typeFilter`, all resources will be included in the output.

-3. For resource type with multiple type filters, we will process them separately and merge the result.
+3. For resource type with multiple type filters, the data will be processed separately and the results will be merged.

-   There might be overlap in the output and here we **don't** want deduplicate between the results here as it's very complex.
-Customers can carefully configure the `typeFilter` to no overlap in output result.
+   There might be overlap between the output results and currently de-duplication **is not** supported.
+You need to carefully configure the `typeFilter` to avoid overlap in output result.

-4. Specifying resource type in `typeFilter` but not in `type` is **not permitted.** And an error should be thrown in the parameter validation phase.
+4. To only specify the parameter `typeFilter` but not `type` is **not allowed.** Error will be thrown during the parameter validation phase.

-5. For group scope, when patient is not in the `type`, we will still process all compartment resources but not returning the patient resources.
+5. For group scope, when `Patient` resource is not in the `type`, we will still process all compartment resources but not returning the patient resources.